01 of 13

 Directions: From the Louvre, get on metro line 1 at Palais Royal/Musee du Louvre, and change to line 6 at Charles de Gaulle-Etoile.
 Take Line 6 to Bir Hakeim/Grenelle, and follow signs to the Eiffel Tower.

-Your Visit: To learn more about the tower's history, find practical information and tips on how to enjoy your visit to the fullest, read our complete guide here.
-Depending on your mobility, take the stairs or elevators up, and enjoy the sweeping panoramic views over the city.
+Your visit: Depending on your mobility, take the stairs or elevators up and enjoy the sweeping panoramic views over the city.

 05 of 13